-As part of the remuneration policy, the board of directors decided to propose to the general shareholders meeting that approved the current version of the remuneration policy, the approval of an annual share component to the remuneration of non-executive independent directors.
-This will be in the form of so-called "restricted share units" or "RSUs", which provide for a remuneration in the form of new shares whereby the relevant directors will have an obligation to subscribe for such shares at a value of EUR 0.11 per share (independent of the value of the share at that time).
+As part of the remuneration policy, the shareholders meeting' held on 10 February 2023 approved that the remuneration of the non-executive directors also includes an annual share component.
+This share component is in the form of so-called "restricted share units" or "RSUs", which provide for a remuneration in the form of new shares whereby the relevant directors will have an obligation to subscribe for such shares at a value of EUR 0.11 per share (independent of the value of the share at that time).
 One restricted share unit or RSU represents the obligation of the relevant non-executive independent director to subscribe for one new share of the Company.
 The RSU remuneration is in addition to the cash component of the yearly remuneration of the directors, and can be awarded for the first time retroactively for periods in which the director's mandate of the non-executive independent directors was exercised (as relevant) since the annual general shareholders' meeting held on 27 May 2022.